 Today he is able to use his entire body (arms, legs and torso) to perform a series of very advanced dynamic maneuvers.
-Today, more than ever, it is astonishing to see a machine moving more and more like a well-trained human being.
+Today, more than ever, it is astonishing to see a machine move more and more like a well-trained human being.

 The latest improvements stem from new techniques that have accelerated development processes.

 First among all an optimization algorithm capable of transforming the "description" of a maneuver (a sort of musical score) into real actions performed by Atlas.

 Secondly, a new predictive model that allows Atlas to link the various actions together in a coherent and conservative way, as a natural person would instinctively.